-Identification and authentication is a prerequisite for discretionary and (in Labeled Security Mode) mandatory access control as well as the security management functions that require the user to have the required privileges to perform the management activities.
+Identification and authentication is a prerequisite for discretionary access control as well as the security management functions that require the user to have the required privileges to perform the management activities.
 It also is a prerequisite to auditing by provision of a unique and reliable reference to a user causing an audit event.
 Identification and authentication is supported by access control that protects the user and group profiles (including the authentication information) against unauthorized access and modification.
-In addition identification and authentication is supported by security management that defines user with their credentials and assigns initial authentication information to them.
+In addition identification and authentication is supported by security management that defines user with their credentials and assigns initial authentication information information to them.